 If you go back in history, our grandmothers never went for a jog, nor did they do hundreds of crunches every day.
 However, they were still fit and active as a fiddle and ate their hearts out.
 The simple reason was that they were physically active the right way.
 By lifting buckets of water, washing clothes, carrying heavy bags for long distances, grinding wheat in a chakki [stonemill], fetching out water from wells, they were unwittingly performing heavy weight-bearing workouts.

 However, women don’t have to go back in time or turn their backs on centuries of progress, they just have to visit their gym and lift weights!
-Remember that women have 15 – 20 times less of the hormone testosterone than men, so they cannot build bulk or muscle shape even if they lift much heavier than any guy in the gym.
+Remember that women have 15 – 20 times less testosterone than men, so they cannot build bulk or muscle shape even if they lift much heavier than any guy in the gym.
 What they are going to get with such a workout is pure fat burn, a toned body and glowing skin.
 Strengthened joints and a disease-free body are the other significant perks.